Why Canonical Rounds Fail for Optimal Byzantine Resilience: (Binding) Gather Algorithm

 \begin{proof} We first argue that there is a correct process $p_j$ and a set of $f+1$ distinct correct processes $p_{i_0},\ldots,p_{i_f}$ (which might include $p_j$) such that $T_j \subseteq U_{i_k}$, for every $k, 0 \leq k \leq f$.

 Let $G$ be the set consisting of the first $n-f$ correct processes that complete phase 3; we will show that $G$ must contain the desired $p_{i_0}$ through $p_{i_f}$.
-Each process in $G$ approves $n-f$ phase 2 messages (before sending its phase 3 message), at least $n-2f \ge f+1$ of which are from correct processes.
-Thus the total number of phase 2 messages from correct processes that are approved by processes in $G$ during phase 3, counting duplicates (i.e., if both $p_i$ and $p_j$ approve a phase 2 message from $p_k$, count that as two messages), is at least $(n-f)(f+1)$.
+Let $m$ be the total number of phase 2 messages from correct processes that are approved by processes in $G$ before they send their phase 3 messages, counting duplicates (i.e., if both $p_i$ and $p_j$ approve a phase 2 message from $p_k$, count that as two messages).
+Let $t \le f$ be the actual number of faulty processes in the execution.
+Since each of the $n-f$ processes in $G$ approves $n-f$ phase 2 messages before sending its phase 3 message, at least $n-f-t$ of which are from correct processes, $m$ is at least $(n-f)(n-f-t)$.

-Suppose in contradiction that there is no correct process such that its phase 2 message is approved by at least $f+1$ processes in $G$ during phase 3.
-Then the total number of phase 2 messages from correct processes that are approved by processes in $G$ during phase 3 (again, counting duplicates) is at most $(n-f)f$.
-This is a contradiction since $(n-f)f < (n-f)(f+1)$.
+Suppose in contradiction that there is no correct process whose phase 2 message is approved by at least $f+1$ processes in $G$ before they send their phase 3 messages.
+For each of the $n-t$ correct processes in the system, its phase 2 message is approved by at most $f$ processes in $G$ before they send their phase 3 messages.
+Thus $m$ is at most $(n-t)f$.